Do you feel like selling never gets any easier?

 Personalization at scale

-Manually crafting highly personalized messages for each customer segment at scale is almost always a huge challenge, as it requires tons of manual effort.
+Manually crafting highly personalized messages for each customer segment is a huge challenge that requires tons of manual effort.

-But with the power of AI, it’s much easier now to wrap your arms around this task.
+But with the power of AI, it’s much easier to do this at scale.

 The context for this copy can be borrowed from the block where the AI is added, your prompt, and the selected template.